Experience Travel Group

 In short, travel throughout the year can work well, but if you are planning a luxury holiday to Laos and have flexibility, it is worth thinking about the pros and cons of each period and what is best suited to you.
 Luckily our experts are here to help, so please feel free to pick up the phone, so we can help you work out the best time for you.

 For those looking for a more traditional beach stop, there are options throughout the year across Southeast Asia.
-The beaches and islands of Thailand, Vietnam and Cambodia work throughout the dry season, while central Vietnam, Malaysia and the Indonesian islands off Singapore work well throughout the summer.
+The beaches and islands of Thailand, Vietnam and Cambodia work throughout the dry season, while central Vietnam, Malaysia and the Indonesian islands off of Singapore work well throughout the summer.

-Laos is home to many ethnic groups and has a range of festivals to match, although the biggest event is Boun Pi Mai Lao (the water festival) that takes place in mid-April to celebrate Laos New Year.
+Laos is home to many ethnic groups and has a range of festivals to match, although the biggest event is Boun Pi Mai Lao (the water festival) which takes place in mid-April to celebrate Laos New Year.
 Officially lasting three days, the festivities often continue for a full week and along with parades, expect to see huge water fights in the streets.
 Everyone is welcome to join in, but do expect to get very wet.

 Other festivals include Boun Bung Fai, which sees locals fire homemade rockets into the air to ask the spirits to end the hot season (around May or June) and bring on the rains.
-Later in the year, usually around October, there are also boat races on the Mekong around Wat Phou and parades to mark the end of Buddhist lent.
+Later in the year, usually around October, there are also boat races on the Mekong around Wat Phou and parades to mark the end of Buddhist Lent.

 Meet the Laos experts